Ezio Mizzan: Biography

 In January 1950 Mizzan wrote a laconic message in English, entrusting it to the British, since they were the only ones to have a radio to communicate out of China.
 In February 1951 he reported from Nanjing that in the absence of formal Italian recognition of Communist China, his permanence in China's old capital, and the claimed capital of the Republic of China, might create inconveniences of political nature, beside putting his and the other diplomats' lives at risk.
 He advised Palazzo Chigi to make a firm choice, either proceeding with the formal recognition, thus moving him to Beijing, the new capital, or breaking all relationships with China, moving all diplomats out.
 As Italy wavered over the decision, Mizzan telegraphed that the communist police was restricting ever more his activity and movements.
 Italy initially leaned towards recognition, led by Sforza, who was sentimentally bond to China.
 In February, Rome prepared a telegram in which Carlo Sforza recognized China, and expressed his willingness to establish diplomatic relations, asking Zhou Enlai to turn to Mizzan as head of diplomatic relations ad interim.
 However, as McCarthy made his speech in February 1950, it emerged that the United Kingdom, and later the Netherlands, didn't gain much from recognizing China, and the United States, after initially showing support, advised Italy that recognizing China wasn't a good idea, Italy chose to avoid recognition, and finally proceeded with the closure of the office.
 Mizzan barely managed to obtain a visa out of China, while Italy telegraphed that the archives should be sent to Shanghai, when possible, or otherwise burned.
 In December 1951 he finally reached Hong Kong.
 With the recalling of Mizzan, Italy's chargé d'affaires in China, the collapsing diplomatic network between Italy and China definitively ended in 1952.

 He then became Counsellor of the Italian Embassy in New Delhi.
 On 24 February 1959 he became Ambassador of Italy to Thailand, holding this post until August 1965.
 He left Bangkok on 21 August 1965.
 He was then named Ambassador of Italy to Pakistan, while the latter was under the rule of Field Marshal Ayub Khan.
 Mizzan was received in Karachi by the Pakistani authorities.
 He held this post until his death, on 26 March 1969.

 Mizzan was made a Grand Officer of the Order of Merit of the Italian Republic by the Italian State on 2 June 1965.

+Marriage and progeny

+On 6 February 1935 he married Enrica Galluppi di Cirella.
+The marriage produced offspring.
+The couple eventually split and his ex-wife later remarried to Bonifacio Marquess of Canossa, Count of Canossa and Lord of Grezzano.